 - Any other factor that may relate to the best interest of the child

-If the non-custodial parent does not agree with the move, it is important that you make sure you are ready for a right.
-Retaining counsel from a seasoned Monmouth County child custody lawyer can be crucial during this time.
+If the non-custodial parent does not agree with the move, it is important that you make sure you are ready for a fight.
+Retaining counsel from a seasoned Monmouth County child custody lawyer is crucial during this time.